 Credits earned at an approved institution with grades of "C" or better may be transferred to Trine University.
-Credits acceptable toward a Trine University degree shall be determined by the department in which the student is enrolled.
+In determining transfer credit for the main campus, the Director of Transfer Admission evaluates all transfer credit.
+The director then sends the accepted credit to the department chair who approves and returns it to the director who forwards to the Registrar.
+The Registrar approves the credit and adds it to the records.
+In determining transfer credits for SPS (School of Professional Studies), the SPS Transfer Coordinator evaluates all transfer credit for the distance locations.
+The credit is then sent to the Dean of SPS for approval, the Dean then returns to the director who forwards to the Registrar.
+In Arizona, the associate dean evaluates the transcripts, determines which credits are approved, and sends them to the Registrar for final approval.
 An evaluation of transfer credit shall be made when the University receives an official transcript of the completed course work.
 To facilitate the evaluation, the applicant should provide the Office of Admission with a catalog or guide which contains descriptions of the courses completed elsewhere.